bbarni2020/WeatherDashboard/README.md

 ## 🙌 Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.
+I use AI to clean up and format my code for better readability.

 ## 👨‍💻 Authors